MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-adfs.md

 ### Configure the Registration Authority

-Sign-in the AD FS server with Domain Admin equivalent credentials.
+Sign-in the AD FS server with domain administrator equivalent credentials.

 1. Open a **Windows PowerShell** prompt.
 2. Type the following command